 Gretsch guitars are certainly a bit more classic in design and function than many of the others in this review, but they sure do make some amazing instruments.
 For more affordable options from Gretsch look to the Electromatic Series.

-Ibanez is a Japanese guitar company that started out making outstanding copies of classic guitars, and has gone on to be one of the most revered guitar builders in the world.
-This is one of the top brands of heavy rock, and Ibanez instruments are known for the thin, fast necks and outstanding build quality.
+Ibanez is a Japanese guitar company that started out making outstanding copies of classic guitars and has gone on to be one of the most revered guitar builders in the world.
+This is one of the top brands of heavy rock, and Ibanez instruments are known for their thin, fast necks and outstanding build quality.
 They’ve also led the way when it comes to 7-string guitars.

 The two icons of the Ibanez lineup are the RG and the S. These are both double-cutaway designs built for rock and shred, but each with a slightly different approach.
 The RG is typically a basswood-bodied guitar with a slightly larger body.
 The S is thinner and typically features a mahogany body.

 Ibanez is also, in my opinion, one of the top guitar brands for players on a budget.
 While you can certainly spend a big chunk of change on one of their higher-end guitars if you want to, you’ll also find some affordable options with great appointments for the money.

 ESP first rose to prominence as a builder of custom guitars, found in the hands of metal and rock guitarists back in the ‘80s and ‘90s.
 Guitars like the Eclipse single cutaway and M-Series double cutaways are slick instruments built for speed and tone.

 But it might be the ESP LTD Series that has really vaulted this company into contention as one of the top brands, and certainly one of the best for heavy metal.
 These are more affordable versions of USA-made ESP guitars, along with some innovative designs.
 The EC-1000, in particular, has earned a strong reputation as a more wallet-friendly alternative to the Gibson Les Paul.

 - SN Series